rocketlaunchr/dbq/README.md

 ### Bulk Update

-As a warmup, I have included a Bulk Update function that works with MySQL and PostgreSQL.
-It allows you to update multiple rows in 1 query without a transaction!
+As a warmup, I have included a [Bulk Update](https://godoc.org/github.com/rocketlaunchr/dbq/v2/x#BulkUpdate) function that works with MySQL and PostgreSQL.
+It allows you to update thousands of rows in 1 query without a transaction!

 ## Difference between v1 and v2